Skip to main content

 c.

-Virtual assessment must include video of sufficient quality to ensure expected safeguards are in place.
+Virtual assessments must include video of sufficient quality to ensure expected safeguards are in place.

-14. The nurse practitioner acting as an assessor-prescriber must receive the substances for medical assistance in dying directly from the dispensing pharmacist, and must inform the dispensing pharmacist that the substances are intended for the purpose of medical assistance in dying.
+18. Nurse practitioners acting as an assessor-prescriber must receive the substances for MAiD directly from the dispensing pharmacist, and must inform the dispensing pharmacist that the substances are intended for MAiD.

-15. Nurse practitioners acting as an assessor-prescriber must personally attend the client during the self-administration or personally administer the substances for medical assistance in dying, and must remain in attendance until death is confirmed.
+19. Nurse practitioners acting as an assessor-prescriber must personally attend the client during the self-administration or personally administer the substances for MAiD and must remain in attendance until death is confirmed.
 This responsibility must not be delegated or assigned to any other person.

-19. Nurse practitioners acting as an assessor-prescriber are responsible for ensuring that any unused substances are returned to the pharmacy as soon as reasonably practicable, within 72 hours of confirmation of the client’s death.
+20. Nurse practitioners acting as an assessor-prescriber are responsible for ensuring that any unused substances are returned to the pharmacy as soon as reasonably feasible, and within 72 hours of confirmation of the client’s death.

 a.